-But, of course. there is absolutely no guarantee you’ll even make a penny, and the risk can often outweigh your other options of building a longer term income.
+But, of course there is absolutely no guarantee you’ll even make a penny, and the risk can often outweigh your other options of building a longer term income.

 It’s important to have a well researched idea and a solid business plan before you start, and a clear picture of how you’ll support yourself when there’s no money coming in.

 Having said all this, there may never be a better time to start in business than as a graduate.
-You’re responsibilities are minimal and even if it all goes Pete Tong, you’ve got a wealth of experience to build on to take forward.
+You’re responsibilities are minimal and even if it all goes Pete Tong, you’ve got a wealth of experience to build on and take forward.